allthingstalk/arduino-wifi-sdk/README.md

     | [PubSubClient](https://pubsubclient.knolleary.net/) (INCLUDED) | 2.7.0 | All | Arduino Library | Used by this SDK to connect to AllThingsTalk.
 Already included in this SDK. |
 - Make sure to [enable verbose debug output](#enable-verbose-debug-output) as it could tell you a lot and thus help you resolve your problem.
 - If you try to send data to a non-existent asset on AllThingsTalk, you might get disconnected.
 This is by design.
 You can make sure the asset exists by using the [create assets](#creating-assets) feature of this SDK.
+- If you get connected to WiFi easily but AllThingsTalk is connecting and disconnecting erratically, check your AllThingsTalk [credentials](#defining-credentials) (they could be wrong, token could be revoked, device may be deleted, etc)
+- If you are constantly getting disconnected (WiFi taking too long to connect, AllThingsTalk connection being dropped constantly), try to change your WiFi access point - it could be that it's congested.
 - Connection to AllThingsTalk may break if you use the `delay()` function too often or for prolonged periods of time due to the nature of that function.
 The SDK will recover the connection automatically, but if this happens too often, try to use `millis()` to create delays when possible.
 - Due to how ESP8266 works, the WiFi Connection may break when using `AnalogRead()` sometimes.
 This is out of our control.
 It will most likely fail when reading an analog pin too often.
 In this case, it is okay to use `delay()` for about 50 or more milliseconds (see what works for you) in order to avoid this issue.
 - Receiving **JSON Objects** or **JSON Arrays** is not currently supported.
 Support is planned in a future release.